-Investors can choose to transfer previous tax year investments to Aberdeen Standard Investments, which can be invested in the Company while retaining their ISA wrapper.
+Investors can choose to transfer previous tax year investments to abrdn, which can be invested in the Company while retaining their ISA wrapper.
 The minimum lump sum for an ISA transfer is £1,000 and is subject to a minimum per trust of £250.